ffrankies/RNN-Research-Journal/README.md

     sentences.
 The idea is that this way the RNN will be able to train on longer inputs, and therefore produce longer outputs.

+### Feb 25 2017

+*   Used kaggle.com to download a csv dataset of short stories from the WritingPrompts subreddit submitted in May 2015.
+Dataset contains 10069 comments (stories), 461275 sentences (so about 46 sentences per story), and over 104,000 unique words.
+*   Tested data_utils.py - had an error with file encodings
+*   Installed anaconda 4.3.8 locally in order to replicate environment of my laptop (my intuition was that python3 handles encodings better).
+*   With python3, (v3.6.0), encoding error did not show up.
+*   Tested main functionality of data_utils.py - it now appears to correctly save and load datasets.
+*   Tried creating a small dataset - it appears as if everything words as expected.
+*   Created a small dataset called test.pkl - it contains 20 sentences and
+    a vocabulary of 100 words (including special tokens).

 ---

 <a name="resources"/>